Harris set to oppose sale of US Steel to a Japanese firm during joint Pennsylvania event with Biden

 WASHINGTON (AP) — Vice President Kamala Harris plans to use Monday's joint campaign appearance in the industrial city of Pittsburgh with President Joe Biden to say that U.S. Steel should remain domestically owned — coinciding with the White House's earlier opposition to the company's planned sale to Nippon Steel of Japan.

-A Harris campaign official said she “is expected to say that U.S. Steel should remain domestically owned and operated and stress her commitment to always have the backs of American steel workers.”
+Harris “is expected to say that U.S. Steel should remain domestically owned and operated and stress her commitment to always have the backs of American steel workers,” her campaign says.

-The pair will attend Pittsburgh's Labor Day parade, the first time they have both spoken at a campaign event together since the surprising election shakeup that provided a fresh jolt of Democratic enthusiasm to the 2024 election.
+Biden and Harris attending Pittsburgh's Labor Day parade marks the first time they have both spoken at a campaign event together since the surprising election shakeup that provided a fresh jolt of Democratic enthusiasm to the 2024 election.
+The 81-year-old Biden has spent most of his lengthy political career forging close ties with organized labor but the White House said that the president has asked to introduce Harris at the joint appearance — rather than the usual other way around – because he planned to specifically highlight her record of helping deliver for union workers.

-Harris' team says voters in the critical swing state of Pennsylvania are newly energized since the vice president moved to the top of the ticket six weeks ago, with tens of thousands of new volunteers signed up to canvass for her and Minnesota Gov. Tim Walz, the Democratic vice presidential nominee.
+Harris' team says voters in the critical swing state of Pennsylvania are newly energized since she moved to the top of the ticket six weeks ago, with tens of thousands of new volunteers signed up to canvass for her and Minnesota Gov. Tim Walz, the Democratic vice presidential nominee.

 Harris, 59, has sought to appeal to voters by positioning herself as a break from poisonous politics, rejecting the acerbic rhetoric of her Republican opponent, former President Donald Trump, while looking to move beyond the Biden era as well.
-Yet while her delivery may be very different from Biden's, Harris' agenda is chock-full of the same issues he has championed: capping the cost of prescription drugs, defending the Affordable Care Act, growing the economy, helping families afford child care and now her psoition on U.S. Steel.
+Harris events feel very different from Biden's, which usually featured small crowds, but the vice president's agenda is chock-full of the same issues he's championed: capping the cost of prescription drugs, defending the Affordable Care Act, growing the economy, helping families afford child care — and now her position on U.S. Steel.

-Harris has promised to work to lower grocery store costs as a way to fight inflation and use tax cuts and incentives to help ease housing shortages in some parts of the country, but has offered relatively few specifics on major policies as she continues to support Biden administration plans on top issues.
+Harris has promised to work to lower grocery store costs to help fight inflation.
+She's also moved faster than Biden in some cases, calling for using tax cuts and incentives to encourage home ownership and end federal taxes on tips for service industry employees.
+But she's also offered relatively few specifics on major policies, instead continuing to side with Biden on top issues.

 They both have appeared at official events and met together at the White House since the ticket-swap.